Electrical Engineering Undergraduate Assessment

 2. Engaging in technology-based innovation and/or entrepreneurial activities;

-3. Engaging in advanced study in engineering graduate programs or related areas.
+3. Engaging in advanced study in engineering graduate programs or related areas;

 PEO 2: Graduates will engage in a continuous process of life-long learning.
 Evidence of such engagement includes activities such as: